ohcnetwork/docs/docs/care/CEP/Completed/0008-pdf-generation.md

 ### Step 3: Create Static Template for Reports

-Completed it.
-Progress can be seen here - [Report Template](https://typst.app/project/rBahq8CbsixUHYwri4KtmO) Now this document just cointains different components that I've used in my template.
+Static Report Template progress could be seen here - [Report Template](https://typst.app/project/rBahq8CbsixUHYwri4KtmO).

+Now this document just contains different components that I've used in the template.

 ### Step 4: Integrate Typst with Django Templates in Our Project
 Updated the previous template using HTML/CSS with `Typst`.
-Template can be found [here](https://github.com/coronasafe/care/blob/5d5ca4630cebd168f3ca8a75ca2dae9bdc6110fd/care/templates/reports/patient_discharge_summary_pdf_template.typ)
+Template can be found [here](https://github.com/ohcnetwork/care/blob/develop/care/templates/reports/patient_discharge_summary_pdf_template.typ)

 ### Step 5: Create Tests
 Generating `PNG` of the pdf using typst and comparing using `Pillow` library.
 It involves have sample png images of the pdf in `care/facility/tests/sample_reports` folder which are to be compared with the newly generated pdf pngs , if identical the test cases passes, else throws error.